 - Navigate into the new repo.

-The final step is to copy in your application and then add the files to your repo using git:
+The final steps are to copy your application into this local project directory and then add (or "push", in git lingo) the local repository to your remote Github repository:

 - Copy your Django application into this folder (all the files at the same level as manage.py and below, not their containing locallibrary folder).